 Capstone Design is a culminating course offered to undergraduate students in several disciplines at the Georgia Institute of Technology.
-Students work in teams to design, build, and test prototypes with real world applications.
+Students work in teams to design and test solutions for real-world problems.
 At the end of each semester, students showcase their efforts at the "Capstone Design Expo".

-The Capstone Design course provides students the opportunity to work with real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors.
-They learn and apply the engineering design process: defining functional requirements, conceptualization, analysis, identifying risks and countermeasures, selection, and physical prototyping.
+The Capstone Design course provides students the opportunity to work on real-world, open-ended, interdisciplinary challenges proposed by industrial and research project sponsors; or on their own entrepreneurial projects.
+They learn and apply the engineering design process: defining functional requirements, conceptualization, analysis, identifying risks and countermeasures, selection, and physical prototyping (if applicable).

-Student teams design and build working, physical prototypes to validate their solutions.
+Students work in teams throughout the duration of the course.
 By working in teams they develop leadership skills and group dynamics; dealing with scheduling conflicts, meeting weekly deliverables and deadlines; and communication among team members, project sponsors, and course instructors.

 Teams attend lectures given by experts from Industry and Academia on topics including industrial design, manufacturing, market research and marketing, intellectual property, company formation, codes and standards, and ethics.